Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Arrays - Python.md

 print(planes)
 print()

-# Displaying Array "road_names"
-# Outputs "EMPTY" if array is empty
-# If "road_names" is empty
+# If array is empty
 if not road_names:

     #Outputs "EMPTY"
     print("EMPTY")
     print()

+# If array in not empty
 else:

     # Prints Array "road_names"